Last news in Fakti

 1.7% of people are intersex

 By the way: gender can also change later in life, or more precisely - the gonads.
-Chinese researchers found this in a study on mice.
+Chinese researchers have established this in a study on mice.
 The genes DMRT1 and FOXL2, which normally balance the development of the ovaries and testicles, are responsible.
 If there is a change in these genes, the gonads in adult mammals can change from one extreme to the other.

 "Male" and "female" hormones are actually common

 "Testosterone is the male hormone, and estrogens and progesterone are the female hormones."
 But that's not exactly true either.
-Men, women, and trans people all have these sex hormones in their bodies.
+Men, women, and trans people have these sex hormones in their bodies.
 The levels of progesterone and estradiol (the most effective natural estrogen) in adults of both sexes are almost the same.

 Today, specific studies are being conducted on the hormonal overlap of the sexes.
 It has also been discovered that hormone levels depend to a significant extent on external factors and are not, as previously assumed, purely genetically predetermined.
 For example, future fathers have less testosterone during their partner's pregnancy.
-On the other hand, the supposedly female hormones estradiol and progesterone are increasingly formed when people compete for dominance - behavior that, as a stereotype, is considered masculine.
+On the other hand, the supposedly female hormones estradiol and progesterone are increasingly formed when people compete for dominance - behavior that, as a stereotype, is assumed to be masculine.

-Female and male brains?
+Female and male brain?

-However, even here researchers cannot precisely identify the male or female brain.
+However, even here, researchers cannot precisely identify the male or female brain.
 Each brain is quite unique and in its individual parts it rather resembles a gender mosaic.
 Incidentally, this also applies to the brains of transgender people, which have also been studied in detail: in terms of individual parts of the brain, trans people are sometimes closer to the gender they perceive themselves as, but sometimes closer to the gender they were assigned at birth.

 For these reasons, the search for a categorical gender binary can be rejected.
 Any "biological" argument in this direction is simply not scientific.
 Gender is as complex and diverse as the people who wear it.